Manage Your Tasks from Claude with TaskSpot MCP

 What You Can Do

-- List tasks — Filter by today, tomorrow, backlog, upcoming, done, or deleted.
-"Show my tasks for today" or "What's in my backlog?"
+• List tasks — Filter by today, tomorrow, backlog, upcoming, done, or deleted; narrow by tag when your titles include hashtags.

-- Get a task — Fetch details of a specific task by ID.
+• Get a task — Fetch details by task number (for example #42) or by ID.

 Concrete examples: